 Healing is not about “getting over” a person; it is about reclaiming yourself.
 It is the process of realizing that “you are fearfully and wonderfully made” (Psalm 139:14), regardless of who stays or leaves.

-It takes roughly 8 to 12 weeks for the most intense neural “pruning” to occur.
-During this time, be patient.
-You are not just moving on; you are being “transformed by the renewing of your minds” (Romans 12:2).
-One day soon, you will realize that the “Safety” you were chasing in another person has finally taken root inside of you.
+Be patient with the “numbness” or the “withdrawal.”
+You are being “transformed by the renewing of your minds” (Romans 12:2).
+One day soon, you will realize that the safety you were chasing in someone else has finally taken root inside of you.